droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <p><strong><em>Greatsword +2.</em></strong> Melee Weapon Attack: +12 to hit, reach 5 ft., one target.
 Hit: 14 (2d6 + 7) slashing damage plus 3 (1d6) piercing damage, and the target must make a DC 18 Wisdom saving throw.
 On a failure, it has disadvantage on the first attack roll or ability check it makes before the end of its next turn.</p>
 <p><strong><em>Black Flames.</em></strong> Ranged Spell Attack: +10 to hit, range 30 ft., one target.
 Hit: 7 (2d6) fire damage plus 3 (1d6) necrotic damage, and the target ignites in black flames.
 At the start of its next turn, the target and each creature within 5 feet of it must make a DC 17 Constitution saving throw or take an additional 7 (2d6) fire damage.
 (The flames can’t be doused by nonmagical means.)</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Gravepyre.</em></strong> Vladimir hurls a magical ball of black flames that explodes at a point he can see within 120 feet of him.
-Each creature in a 10-foot radius sphere centered on that point must make a DC 17 Dexterity saving throw.
+Each creature in a 10-foot radius sphere centered on that point must make a DC 17 Reflex saving throw.
 The sphere spreads around corners.
 A creature takes 10 (3d6) fire damage plus 10 (3d6) necrotic damage on a failed save, or half as much damage on a successful one.
 On a failure, a creature also has disadvantage on the next attack it makes before the start of Vladimir’s next turn.</p>
 <p><strong><em>Destructive Wave.</em></strong> Vladimir strikes the ground with his greatsword, creating a burst of destructive energy that ripples outward from him.
-Each creature within 10 feet of him must succeed on a DC 18 Constitution saving throw or take 10 (3d6) thunder damage plus 10 (3d6) necrotic damage and be knocked prone.
+Each creature within 10 feet of him must succeed on a DC 18 Fortitude saving throw or take 10 (3d6) thunder damage plus 10 (3d6) necrotic damage and be knocked prone.
 A creature that succeeds on its saving throw takes half as much damage and isn’t knocked prone.</p>
 <h3>Reactions</h3>
 <p>Vladimir can take up to three reactions per round, but only one per turn.
 If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Vladimir can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Vengeful Rush.</em></strong> In response to an enemy hitting or missing him with an attack, Vladimir charges toward it, moving up to 15 feet straight toward it without triggering opportunity attacks.
 If Vladimir ends his movement within 5 feet of that enemy, he can force it to make a DC 18 Strength saving throw.
 On a failure, the target takes 2d6 bludgeoning damage and Vladimir and the target move up to an additional 10 feet in the same direction without triggering opportunity attacks.
 If the target can’t move the full distance, it takes an additional 1d6 bludgeoning damage for each 5 feet not moved.</p>
-<p><strong><em>Vengeful Glare.</em></strong> In response to taking damage from an enemy within 30 feet, Vladimir forces that creature to make a DC 17 Wisdom saving throw.
+<p><strong><em>Vengeful Glare.</em></strong> In response to taking damage from an enemy within 30 feet, Vladimir forces that creature to make a DC 17 Will saving throw.
 On a failure, the creature is frightened of Vladimir until Vladimir deals damage to it or until the end of Vladimir’s next turn.
 If the creature fails the saving throw by 5 or more, it is paralyzed instead.</p>
 <p><strong><em>Sentinel’s Strike.</em></strong> In response to a creature attempting to move out of his reach without first taking the Disengage action, Vladimir makes an attack against it with his <strong><em>+2 greatsword</em></strong>.
 On a hit, the creature takes no damage from the attack, but it falls prone and its speed becomes 0 for the rest of the turn.</p>
 </div>

 While in his second form, Vladimir attempts to use his ***vengeful rush*** reaction to push players against the chamber’s walls or through the chamber’s windows or railings.
-If Vladimir attempts to push a player out of a window or over a railing, that player must succeed on an additional DC 18 Strength saving throw or be pushed over the edge.
-That player is then subject to one of the following effects:
+If Vladimir attempts to push a player out of a window or over a railing, that player must succeed on an additional DC 25 Fortitude saving throw or be pushed over the edge where they can do Grab an Edge as per usual rules with Climb DC 20.

-* If the player was pushed out of a window, they take 2 (1d4) slashing damage from jagged glass shards and must succeed on a DC 10 Dexterity saving throw.
-On a success, they catch themselves on a stone outcropping 10 feet below the window.
-On a failure, they fall to the ground or rooftop below, depending on their location.
-* If the player was pushed over a railing, they take any fall damage as normal, then must succeed on a DC 10 Dexterity saving throw.
-On a failure, they then fall to the bottom of the stairs, landing prone on <span class="citation">Q51.
-Beacon, Upper Landing (p.
-141)</span> and taking 1d6 bludgeoning damage for each 10 feet of stairs fallen.

 > [!warning]+ **Failing Forward**
-> The fight with Vladimir will likely end in a TPK if the players have not yet reached 6th level or recruited Ezmerelda d’Avenir in [[Arc K - The Fallen Abbey]].
+> The fight with Vladimir will likely end in a TPK if the players have not yet reached 7th level or recruited Ezmerelda d’Avenir in [[Arc K - The Fallen Abbey]].
 As such, make sure to use Vladimir’s ***oathbind*** ability to “double-tap" dying players whenever possible, stabilizing them and ensuring that a TPK does not cause the end of the campaign.
 >
 > If Vladimir defeats the players, he strips them of their weapons and leaves their unconscious bodies on the Old Svalich Road by the path to Argynvostholt.
 He then buries their weapons in one of the open graves in <span class="citation">Q15.
 Cemetery (p.
 134)</span> and returns to the throne in <span class="citation">Q36.
 Dragon’s Audience Hall</span>.
 >
-> The players can learn that their weapons have been buried in the cemetery by asking Sir Godfrey, and can locate the particular grave with a DC 5 Intelligence (Investigation) check, or by digging up all of the graves in the cemetery.
+> The players can learn that their weapons have been buried in the cemetery by asking Sir Godfrey, and can locate the particular grave with a DC 18 Perception check, or by digging up all of the graves in the cemetery.
 Sir Godfrey apologizes deeply for Vladimir's violence, but shares that Vladimir has recently returned to his audience hall, clearing the way should the players wish to continue exploring the upper reaches of the manor.
 >
 > Once he returns to the audience hall after successfully ***oathbinding*** the players, Vladimir doesn’t attack them again until after they retrieve Argynvost's skull in [[Arc P - Ravenloft Heist]].

 The first time Vladimir’s second form is reduced to 50 hit points or fewer, he snarls: “If you destroy this body, my spirit will find a new corpse to inhabit, and I will hunt you down."

 When Vladimir dies, he rasps, “You have won this battle, but you shall never win forever.
 You can outrun me, even outfight me, but you cannot outlast me.
 Sleep—and know that we will meet again."

 As Vladimir dies, his features fade, leaving behind the unrecognizable corpse of an unremarkable Barovian.
 So too do his armor and *+2 greatsword* melt away, vanishing into mist.
+But [Guardian Shield](https://2e.aonprd.com/Equipment.aspx?ID=1572) stays.
 ### The Gargoyle’s Prophecy
 The dragon gargoyle’s brazier is freezing cold to the touch, and extinguishes any hot flame—magical or nonmagical—placed inside of it.
 However, if lit by Zorya’s breath weapon or one of the torches from [[#M4a.
 Cemetery|Argynvost’s mausoleum]], the brazier alights with a cold silver fire.